2 Data

 A short, concise word or abbreviation that identifies a column of data values in a data table.

-Analysis of data can only proceed with the data table identified and the relevant variables in the data table identified.
+Analysis of data can proceed only after the data table and the relevant variables within it are identified.

 All R functions analyze the data values within a data table for one or more specified variables, identified by their names, such as Salary.